 The day before I left, I asked Janmarie to cook one of my favorite Lebanese dishes, Mujadarah.
-She taught me to make it years ago when my forte was preparing only one-dish meals for my family.
+She taught me to make it years ago when my cooking specialized in one-dish meals for the family.
 Mujadarah is a lentil/rice casserole smothered in fried onions.
 I probably served it alone because it is flavorful and filling.
 The version she made for me was finished with a lemon-y dressed cabbage salad over the top.
 I finally learned to make a complete one dish meal, salad included!

 There are reasons, perhaps subconscious, as to why we want to return to certain friendships.
 And why others remain at a distance.
 There are people in our lives where any amount of time spent with them is just right, and exactly what we need.
 We swoop into their orbit because they pull out our better selves, even our best selves.
 And when a friend knows the joy in your company that you feel in theirs…then the magic is complete.